Skip to content

 display_name: multiply_stdev

-\ the current sensor readout could be, with regards to the time window.
-Set\
+\ moving average can the current sensor readout be with regard to the time window.\

-\ the time window at the threshold level for all severity levels (warning, error,\
+\ Set the time window at the threshold level for all severity levels (warning,\

-\ fatal) at once.
-The default is a 7 time periods (days, etc.) time window,\
+\ error, fatal) at once.
+The default is a time window of 7 periods (days, etc.),\

 data_type: double